Kerilk/noesis_bayonetta_pc/README.md

 ## Install

 - Download Noesis: http://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91
-- Uncompress and install in the plugins directory
+- Uncompress and install in the plugins folder (x64 plugin goes into the x64 folder)
 - Don't forget to delete the old bayonetta_pc.dll, else it will be used to open the files rather than the new one.
 - Noesis will come with the same plugin but it's default options and options store are different
 - When plugin options are changed, the configuration is reset